 To begin, you’ll want to make sure that you have the appropriate tools.
 The four main tools used are hand pruners, loppers, shearers and saws.
 Make sure the cutting edge is sharp and clean for best results as well as to keep your plants healthy.
 As a general rule, you will want to prune summer and fall flowering trees and shrubs in late winter or early spring, while spring flowering trees and shrubs should be pruned shortly after they’ve finished flowering for the season.

 Common to many gardens are perennials.
-These plants generally need cut back entirely after their growing season and also need to be pruned regularly, or deadheaded, to acquire full growth potential.
+These plants generally need to be cut back entirely after their growing season and also need to be pruned regularly, or deadheaded, to acquire full growth potential.
 The following can all be pruned in the spring:

 - Butterfly bushes